DesignsByWasabi/DesignsByWasabi/index.md

 ---
 layout: home
 title: Home
-landing-title: Hi, my name is Forty
+landing-title: Hi, my name is Chistopher
-description:
+description: This is my website, for clients and interested parties can see my work and contact me.
 image:
-author:
+author: Christopher Acosta
-nav-menu:
+nav-menu: Designs By Wasabi
 ---

 <!-- Banner -->